JournalOfComputerGraphicsTechniques/TEST-0002-02-01-Wyman-Sloan-Shirley/README.md

 Included:

-  * A window executable of the curve viewer
   * The CIE data we used in this paper (in directory "data/")
   * Our implementations of the curves tested in the paper (in "curves/")
   * Source for our crude curve viewer
-  * A precompiled .lib and headers for the IGLU library dependency (in "iglu/") (+) Code for this library can also be downloaded online and compiled on a variety of platforms with various compilers.

 The data and curves (in their respective directories) have been designed to be easy to incorporate into other C++ programs.
 You should be able to pull the